 It is the policy of the program to provide a complete preschool experience for all enrolled children.
 Children with special needs are encouraged to attend and participate in all program activities.
-It is a requirement that a minimum of 10% of children enrolled have IEPs.
 GLCAP works cooperatively with the public schools and other agencies to ensure that needed services are provided.
 If an IEP/IFSP is developed, teaching staff will ensure all goals are embedded into the lesson plans and routines of the day.
 Specialized services may be provided by the school district or other agencies in our classrooms including but not limited to speech therapy, physical therapy, occupational therapy, behavioral planning, and special education services by an itinerant teacher.
 Joint placement with the school district special education preschool classroom is available for children with IEPs when appropriate.

 The parent's role is active and very important in the total plan for each child's learning experience.
 If developmental or health screenings indicate a need for possible further evaluation, parent permission will be obtained to proceed with a referral to the school district.
-A team which includes parents, GLCAP staff, and public-school representatives will work together to see that the child's needs are met in the best possible way.
+A team which includes parents,

+GLCAP staff, and public-school representatives will work together to see that the child's needs are met in the best possible way.
 The parent always has the final say in accepting services.
 Policies and procedures on Parent Rights and Due Process will be shared with all parents involved in the evaluation process.
 Any parent may request this information from the Inclusion Coordinator at the Jordan Family Development Center.